sally31/scale_c_renesas_synergy/README.md

 This project implements a digital scale using the Renesas Synergy platform with a load cell and the HX711 ADC module.
 The measured weight data is transmitted over UART serial communication, which can be monitored on a PC using Tera Term.
 This project is a practical reference for integrating sensors and human-machine interfaces with Renesas microcontrollers.
-An **Adafruit 24LC32 I2C EEPROM (32kbit / 4KB)** is included to store calibration data, tare/offset values, and user settings so they are retained across power cycles.
+An **Adafruit 24LC32 I2C EEPROM (32kbit / 4KB)** is included to store calibration data and offset values, and user settings so they are retained across power cycles.

 ---